mm6/ethereum-lab2-hardhat/README.md

 **Learning Objectives:**

-In Part A, we will work without a smart contract.
+In Part A, we will work **without a smart contract**.
 We will start the Hardhat network in its own shell and interact with the shell via a Javascript program.
 Part 1 illustrates client server computing and a simple decentralized payment system.

-In Part B, we will work with an ERC20 token contract.
+In Part B, we will work with an **ERC20 token contract**.
 ERC20 tokens are at the heart of many DeFi applications.

 **Deliverable:**

-Please compile your answers to questions E0 through EXX into a single PDF file named ‘Lab2.pdf’.
+Please compile your answers to questions E0 through E31 into a single PDF file named ‘Lab2.pdf’.
 Ensure that the file is well-organized and properly labeled.
 Submit this single PDF file to Canvas.

 ## Part A. Writing a client side program to interact with a Hardhat network running locally in its own shell.